MPI-IS/probinet/doc/source/index.rst

    Tutorial: A beginner's guide to the Probabilistic Generative Models package by using the MTCOV algorithm <tutorials/MTCOV.ipynb>
    Tutorial: Generation of synthetic networks using the CRep algorithm <tutorials/CRep.ipynb>
    Tutorial: Analysis of a real-world dataset using the JointCRep algorithm <tutorials/JointCRep.ipynb>
-   Tutorial: Tutorial: Decoding Temporal Relationships with DynCRep <tutorials/DynCRep.ipynb>
+   Tutorial: Decoding Temporal Relationships with DynCRep <tutorials/DynCRep.ipynb>
+   Tutorial: Cross-Validation and Anomaly Detection with the ACD algorithm <tutorials/ACD.ipynb>

 .. include:: ../../README.md
    :parser: myst_parser.sphinx_